hleb-kastseika/vkb/README.md

 - Search competition communities, check walls for competitions, reposts these posts and join communities

 ### Requirements for building and running
-- Java 8
+- Java 8 or higher
-- Gradle 2.8 and later
+- Gradle 2.8 or higher
 - An account in [vk.com](https://vk.com) that is not a pity to lose (admins are struggling with fake accounts and it can be banned)

 ### How to build, configure and run